STRONGER THAN YESTERDAY

 After receiving a definitive diagnosis of Bartonellosis, I could not have been more elated.
 Elated to put a name to the disseminated disease responsible for my painful degenerative arthritis, muscle and joint break down, immune dysfunction, and neurological symptoms.

-Communication on my part has been poor, attaining a diagnosis has been all consuming.
-Many do not know the extent of illness or understand how I can look perfectly normal on the outside while my body is fighting a war within… what this disease even is, let alone what it is capable of doing.
-Sometimes a diagnosis speaks for itself, in this case, the term is foreign to most that encounter it, rendering it unrelatable.
+Communication on my part has been limited, attaining a diagnosis was all consuming.
+Many do not know the extent of illness or understand how I can look perfectly normal on the outside while my body is fighting a war within…what this disease even is, let alone what it is capable of doing.
+Sometimes a diagnosis speaks for itself.
+In this case, the term is foreign to most.
+That unrelatability alienates your support network and dynamically adds to an already unfathomable level of isolation.